 You may recognise yourself as having some of these temporary brain impairments in situations that you find stressful.

 If you’ve ever had a “sugar crash” a little while after consuming too much sugar, alcohol or even just too many carbs in one go you may well notice some of the problems I listed above.
-Maybe you forgot where you left your keys, you felt like you wanted to cry, you yelled unnecessarily at someone, you couldn’t decide what to pack or cook, or you did something impulsive that you’ll be regretting at leisure.
+Maybe you forgot where you left your keys, you felt like you wanted to cry, you yelled unnecessarily at someone, you couldn’t decide what to pack or cook, or you did something impulsive that you’ll regret later.

-Your digestion breaks carbohydrates into simple glucose molecules quite quickly and sends them to your blood for immediate energy.
+When you eat carbohydrates (such as sugar, bread, pasta and potatoes), your digestion quickly breaks them down into simple glucose molecules .
+These are absorbed into your bloodstream to be transported around the body for immediate energy.
 However, your bloodstream should only ever have around 4g of glucose (sugar) in your bloodstream at any one time.
 That’s less than one teaspoon!

-When blood glucose levels are too high the effect can be dangerous – causing damage to your nerves, blood vessels, organ and brain; and so to avoid this situation the hormone insulin quickly steps in to metabolise the glucose before it causes too much damage.
+When blood glucose levels are too high the effect can be dangerous – causing damage to your nerves, blood vessels, organ and brain; and so the hormone insulin quickly steps in to metabolise the glucose before it causes too much damage.

-But then your body notices this decrease in blood glucose… This is when your regulatory systems recognise a potential threat and inform your adrenals to ramp up cortisol production.
+But then your body notices this decrease in blood glucose.
 In evolutionary terms not having enough glucose in your blood means you won’t have the energy to get up and hunt for more food.
-Low blood glucose is also a stress trigger!
+Your regulatory systems recognise this situation as a potential threat so will inform your adrenals to ramp up cortisol production again.
+(You may also crave carbohydrates right now).

-And so in response your cortisol levels rise to increase blood glucose, and the more frequently this happens, the more of the above impairments, both physical and neurological, you are likely to see.
+And so in response your cortisol levels rise to increase blood glucose, and the more frequently this happens, the more problems, you are likely to see.
 And what happens when you can’t concentrate and things go wrong?
-You get more stressed!
+You get more stressed and your body will release more cortisol!

 Re-balancing cortisol production

-Some of my recommendations may be dietary, such as:
+Some of my recommendations were dietary, such as:

 - Reducing carbohydrate intake, particularly sugar